 Capital Asset Management Client Types and Minimum Account Sizes

-A vast majority of the firm's clients are individuals beneath the high-net-worth threshold, though there are a few high-net-worth individuals as well.
+A vast majority of the firm's clients are individuals beneath the high-net-worth threshold, though there are some high-net-worth individuals as well.
 The firm does not have any institutional clients.

 As a general requirement, Capital Asset Management requires new clients to have at least $500,000 in investable assets.
 The firm reserves the right to accept clients with less than this, though.